nm-z/AutoML/README.md

 ```bash
 ./run_all.sh
 ```
+If the script fails with missing modules or `pyenv` errors, run `./setup.sh` first to install dependencies and initialize the environments.
 All orchestrations run **AutoGluon**, **Auto-Sklearn**, and **TPOT** simultaneously.
 The `--all` flag ensures every run evaluates each engine before selecting a champion.

 ## Project Structure